ItgelGanbold98/OpenAI-chatbot/README.md

 <img src = 'images/chat-window.png' alt='chat-window' width = 300px />

 ### That's it 🌟!
 Now, you can deploy your server wherever you'd like and connect it to your front-end.
+### `Note:` You can implement a way to handle different sessions so that the chatbot can remember the conversations.
+To remember conversation, you need to feed it the whole session history each time.
+See [here.](https://community.openai.com/t/gpt-3-5-turbo-how-to-remember-previous-messages-like-chat-gpt-website/170370/5)
-This was a fun project and has hopefully helped you.
+### This was a fun project and has hopefully helped you create your personal chatbot!